 Move the bobbin winder to the right.

 Remove the two screws.
 Do not remove the screw holding the bobbin check in place, it isn’t necessary and is a pain to get back in the right place.
+See below if you did this accidentally.

 Raise the handle.